pshields229/philip-shields-research-group/content/home/welcome.md

 #   Display link(s) by specifying a URL and label below.
 Icon is optional for `cta`.
 #   Remove a link/note by deleting a cta/note block.
 cta:
 url: 'about'
 label: Find out more
 # icon_pack: fas
 # icon: arrow-right
 cta_alt:
 url: 'join-us'
 label: Interested in joining?
 # icon_pack: fas
 # icon: arrow-right

 # Note.
 An optional note to show underneath the links.
 # cta_note:
 #  label: 'label'

 ---
-The reseach group of Dr Philip Shields, Senior Lecturer/ Associate Professor in Electronic & Electrical Engineering at the University of Bath.
+The reseach group of Dr Philip Shields, Senior Lecturer (Associate Professor) in Electronic & Electrical Engineering at the University of Bath.

 Our research predominantly focuses on the application of nanofabrication to semiconductor materials and devices.